amirzarandi/svhn-digit-recognition/README.md

 # svhn-digit-recognition

-# **Convolutional Neural Networks: Street View Housing Number Digit Recognition**
+# **Neural Networks: Street View Housing Number Digit Recognition**

-I will continue to work with the Street View Housing Numbers (SVHN) image dataset for this project.
+I will work with the Street View Housing Numbers (SVHN) image dataset for this project.

 --------------
 ### **Context:**